 In consideration of essential oils, inhalation is the single most effective way to receive their benefits.
 When aromas reach the olfactory bulb, they not only trigger the limbic system (emotional center), it triggers your hypothalamus, too.
 The hypothalamus is the portion of your brain that is connected to satiety.
 Odor molecules actually inform your brain that you have eaten enough and you are full.
 You see, it is not only our stomach that dictates our hunger!

-Therefore, specific essential oils can be used in an inhaler to curb our food cravings.
+Given the impact of scent on cravings, specific essential oils can be used in an inhaler to curb our food hankerings.
 We know based on the above study that certain smells work better than others; but remember, we are not all the same, so personal experimentation may be in order.
 One thing is for sure: The aromas of essential oils can definitely play a role in weight loss through curbing cravings.

 For this cause, Plant Therapy’s team of Certified Aromatherapists created Munchy Stop Synergy (reformulated in late 2017).
 We designed this blend to help manage hunger cravings, promote healthy eating habits, and help reduce the desire to snack between meals.